mrhaw/Pixtulate-MODX-Snippet/README.md

 laptop 					>> 	800
 //edit this or set a override value for width.

-Plenty of awesome JavaScript to further use.
-Pixtulate is about sharing Responsive Javascript for use to use! :)
+Pixtulate is also planning to share Responsive Javascript that makes this the most bulletproof solution for image handling ever.
+Keep an eye on their website!

 > Pixtulate
 http://pixtulate.com/